IrisLiu-00/dndnotes/_notes/Campaign/Story Web.md

 Toby
 - ==Coriolis (”Cory”) - Djinn father - deadbeat dad
-    - did experiments on self to make bloodline super volatile?
+	- used arcane condenser in apostasy to split his soul, put the pieces of his soul in his children as a backup against death (is this too evil?) - this is why Toby had volatile power
-    - Made a deal with a devil for power, but havent paid back > ended up captured by apostasy
+	- broke his deal with a devil, ends up captured in apostasy again
-    - has something to do with the engine piece in apostasy? he's using it somehow
+	- has passed thru Kevara in the past - leave a trail to Apostasy?
 - Mother
 - Mysterious burst of wind power during childhood

 Eletha
 - Moonflower family + “philanthropy”
     - Ores mined are sold to Council, Luca Industries
-- ==Engine piece in mirwood? or was once in mirwood, now in Langksa
+- something in Mirwood points the way to the labyrinth, or to the last engine piece in langska
+	- Onkeioros used the engine piece to do something before losing it - became corrupted?
 - Shrewseer friend
 - Monastery
     - part of the mirwood resistance